geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 Why is it not fast for 2D?
 Do you know?

 ##### **Geohot** [[00:07:42](https://www.youtube.com/watch?v=cLnu8McQRlw&t=462)]
 I have no idea.
-I think we just didn't write the...
+I think we just didn't write the..

 ##### **Geohot** [[00:07:46](https://www.youtube.com/watch?v=cLnu8McQRlw&t=466)]
-I think we just didn't write the...
+I think we just didn't write the..

 ##### **Qazalin** [[00:07:47](https://www.youtube.com/watch?v=cLnu8McQRlw&t=467)]
 We can fix that.